BushraKiyani/AGV-Planning-Tool/README.md

 AGV Planning Tool is a Python CLI that extracts and normalizes Automated Guided Vehicle (AGV) specifications from unstructured documents and vendor web pages.
 It combines deterministic parsing, vendor-aware regex extraction, optional LLM fallback, and confidence-based merging to generate structured, audit-ready CSV outputs for downstream planning workflows.

+## Why this matters

+Industrial AGV specifications are typically distributed as heterogeneous PDFs or web catalogs.
+This tool reduces manual extraction effort by converting unstructured specifications into a standardized, machine-readable format suitable for planning, comparison, and analytics pipelines.

 ## What the project does

 The tool ingests either: